bobbyluig/eclipse/docs/src/tutorial.md

 ![](assets/vector.png)\ ![](assets/vector1.png)
 </div>

-The verticies or legs are number 0-3 accordingly.
+The vertexes or legs are number 0-3 accordingly.
 To rotate the rectangle, we can simply apply a vector tangent to a circumscribed circle at each vertex.
 The cool thing about vectors is that they can be view as separate components.
 To add forward or backward movement, simply add to the x component.

 The easiest method to physically reproduce the vector is to compute $(x, y)$ and generate a line between $(x, y)$ and $(-x, -y)$.
 Moving one cycle along the line will be twice the desired vector.